andreasthoelke/dotvim/help.md

-a           - open file in right split, then use ]f [f to go back forth the files in the dir! x           - add some files to the arglist that you want to work with. then open the first file (with a or i), then use ]a [a [A ]A - to go through the marked files (instead of opening tabs for all files) t           - open in new tab leader of   - open file under cursor in float-win. curson is in float win so you can scroll right away.
+a           - open file in right split, then use ]f [f to go back forth the files in the dir! x           - add some files to the arglist that you want to work with. then open the first file (with a or i), then use ]a [a [A ]A - to go through the marked files (instead of opening tabs for all files) 2\.         - to go to Shdo! prompt
+.           - on a file, then 'rm' or 'mv %..' to delete, more file.

+t           - open in new tab
+leader of   - open file under cursor in float-win. curson is in float win so you can scroll right away.
 P           - preview in float-win